BOKU INC. (“Boku”) Chairman’s Corporate Governance Statement 2020

 The Board currently consists of a non-executive Chairman, the Chief Executive Officer, the Chief Financial Officer and two non-executive Directors.
 There is a clear division of responsibilities between the Chairman and the executive officers and the Board considers two of the non-executive directors to be independent of management.
 The composition of the Board ensures that no single individual or group of individuals is able to dominate the decision-making process.
-Details of the individual Directors and their biographies are set out on pages 22 to 23.

 By rotation, Directors are subject to reappointment by a shareholder vote at our Annual General Meeting.
-Mr Neal and Mr Hargreaves are up for re-election at the meeting scheduled for 22 May 2019.
+Mr Prideaux and Mr Britto are up for re-election at the meeting scheduled for 8 July 2020.
 The directors evaluate the balance of skills, knowledge and experience of the Board when defining the role and capabilities required for new appointments.

-The day-to-day management of the Company’s business is delegated to the Chief Executive Officer and the Executive Management Team.
+The day-to-day management of the Company’s business is delegated to the Chief Executive Officer and the Executive.

 The Board meets at least once every two months to review and is attended by all Directors either in person or over the phone.
-The Board formulates and approves the Company’s strategy, budgets, corporate actions and oversees the Company’s progress towards its goals.
+The Board formulates and approves the Company’s strategy, budgets, corporate actions and monitors the company’s progress towards its goals.